 And on the last weekend of August – Aug 29-30 – I said goodbye.

-I’m not sure who’s idea it was, but someone realized that two of us – Nathalie and myself – would be leaving Sunday, as we were both attending Ryerson, and our classes began a week before the other schools’, which meant orientation began a week earlier.
+I’m not sure who’s idea it was, but someone realized that two of us – Nathalie and myself – would be leaving Sunday, as we were both attending the same school, and our classes began a week before the other schools’, which meant orientation began a week earlier.
 And we knew this would be the last time the whole group of us would be together at the same time for a good number of months.
 What we didn’t know was it would be the last time that group would be together in any place.
 What did we do?
 We went to Andy’s and hung out in his basement like we had countless times before.
 Drank, snacked, listened to music, shot the shit.
 But a countdown that had begun with months and dwindled to weeks and days was now measured in hours.
-My dad was driving me to Toronto the next morning and he wanted to get an early start so I think I may have been the first one to leave.
+My dad was driving the next morning and he wanted to get an early start so I think I may have been the first one to leave.
 There were no group hugs or tearful goodbyes.
 I think we’d all convinced ourselves that things wouldn’t change that much.
-Charles, Elliott, and Moira were going to university in Toronto also so we’d still see each other a fair bit (and did in that first year, but even then that faded like most friendships).
+Charles, Elliott, and Moira were going to university in the same town also so we’d still see each other a fair bit (and did in that first year, but even then that faded like most friendships).
 Soon enough I was back in my car, back on the road, back to my house.
 My room was all but packed.
 The shelves looked barren, given everything I was taking with me had already been loaded into the trunk of the car.

 We left at 8am the next morning.
 I said goodbye to my mom, my sister, our dog.
 My mother managed not to cry until we were pulling out of the driveway, and I’ll admit I got a little misty eyed too.
-We drove the three hours to Toronto, dad helped me carry stuff up to my room, we grabbed lunch nearby and he told me how proud he was – that I was only the second man in the Abraham family to go to university after him.
+We drove the three hours, dad helped me carry stuff up to my room, we grabbed lunch nearby and he told me how proud he was – that I was only the second in the family to go to university after him.
 We parted ways and I went back to my room and when I closed the door and sat there I realized I really was alone.
 Then I unpacked.

 The years that followed – 1992-1996 – would go on to be some of the happiest of my life.
 I forged friendships both personal and professional that remain to this day.
 I still work alongside people I met that first week of university.
-When I visit Toronto I still see many of them.

 That was 23 years ago.